tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 ## Conclusion

 Which approach is best?
-Should the features have no knowledge of IDs and there be have separate features for the API?
+Should the features have no knowledge of IDs and have separate features for the API?
 Or, should we try to use the features at all levels an use tags to exclude context specific scenarios?

 Personally, I think it depends on who the features are for and what language they speak.
-This means either approach could be valid, depending on the parameters of the project and team.
+This means either approach could be valid depending on the parameters of the project and team.

 I'd really love to hear everyone else thoughts on this!